 Consuming green tea promotes those bacterial types that reduce inflammation (69).

-The gist: In humans, green tea consumption can promote healthy bacteria that promote anti-inflammation in the human gut.
+In humans, green tea consumption can promote healthy bacteria that promote anti-inflammation in the human gut.
 More studies will explain the mechanism by which Green tea helps protect the stomach and intestines.